gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 protection related errors when using DTLS chunk and a protection engine.
 Entries in the registry requires a Meaning, a reference to the specification defining the error, and a contact.
-Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier for their Protection Operator.
+Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier.
 Values 0-65534 are available for assignment.
 Value 65535 is reserved for future extension.
-The proposed general form of the registry is depicted below in
+The proposed general form of the registry is depicted below in {{iana-protection-error-cause}}.
-{{iana-protection-error-cause}}.

 | Cause Code | Meaning | Reference | Contact |
 | 0 | Error in the Protection Operator List | RFC-To-Be | Authors |